JaeyeonE/picto/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Environment Setup

-1. Create a `.env` file in the project root
-2. Copy the contents of `.env.example` to `.env`
-3. Replace the placeholder values with your actual API keys:
-   - KAKAO_REST_API_KEY: Your Kakao REST API key
-   - KAKAO_JAVASCRIPT_KEY: Your Kakao JavaScript API key